percona/mongo-upgrade-tools/README.md

 The upgrade does not set the feature compatibility version (FCV) to the new release.
 Enabling these backwards-incompatible features can complicate the downgrade process since you must remove any persisted backwards-incompatible features before you downgrade.
 It is recommended that after upgrading, you allow your deployment to run without enabling these features for a burn-in period to ensure the likelihood of downgrade is minimal.
 When you are confident that the likelihood of downgrade is minimal, enable these features.

 ## Quick guide
-1. Rename the template file `inventory_template` to `inventory` and make the necessary changes according to your environment
+1. Make the necessary changes according to your environmen to `inventory`
-2. Rename the template file `group_vars/all_template` to `group_vars/all` and edit the new file variables file to choose the options, passwords, ports, etc.
+2. Rename the template file `group_vars/all_template` to `group_vars/all` and edit the file with the appropriate options, passwords, ports, etc.
-3. Rename the template file `ansible.cfg_template` to `ansible.cfg` and edit the new file ssh account to be used
-4. Make sure ansible can connect to your cluster
+3. Make sure ansible can connect to your cluster

 ```
 cd ./ansible